rsksmart/RSKIPs/IPs/RSKIP178.md

 And *uncles* is a list of RSK block headers.
 We define a **heavyblock** to be a *mergeMiningProof* with certain properties that will be verified in consensus.

-We extend the list uncles to include, after all RSK block headers , any number of confirmation heavyblock elements, but not all of them, a subset called confirmation heavyblocks, as defined later.
+We extend the list uncles to include, after all RSK block headers, a number of heavyblock elements (defined later).
 To maintain semantic coherence, the *uncles* field is renamed *difficultyContributors*.
 The field *uncleCount* is renamed as *difficultyContribution*.

 *difficultyContributors* will be an RLP list two two elements: the first is the old *uncles* vector.
 The next is the new *confirmationHeavyblocks* array.

 ```
-difficultyContributors  = { uncles  , confirmationHeavyblocks }
+difficultyContributors  = { uncles  , heavyblocks }
 ```

 *difficultyContributors* will also be an RLP list of two elements: the first, called *immediateContribution*, represents the difficulty contributed by uncles.
 The second, called *delayedContribution*, represents the contribution made by confirmation heavyblocks.